ajwills72/rminr/docs/README.md

 # Research Methods in R
 _2020 Edition._

 _Research Methods in R_ is a set of guides on how to use R as your central research methods tool.
 The target audience is psychology undergraduate students. _Research Methods in R_ is [Creative Commons](https://creativecommons.org/), so you are free to reuse these materials and adapt them as you wish, as long as you attribute them to their authors, and as long as your modifications have a Creative Commons licence.

-## General resources

-1. [Why R?](why-r-student.html).
-Discussion of the advantages of R over other software packages.

-2. [Who is using R?](rminrinpsy.html).
-Partial list of psychology degree programmes around the world than use R.
+They come with absolutely no warranty of any kind.

+_Note to teachers_: These materials have been tested against R version 3.6.3 (released 29th Feb 2020), and the most recent version of packages that were available on [MRAN](https://mran.microsoft.com/) on the 29th June 2020.

 ## List of guides